TWOEARS/binaural-simulator/README.md

 ### Simulate two dry sources

-In this example, two dry sources will be simulated and the binaural output is written to the file `out_two_sources.wav`.
+In the `doc/examples/two_sources.m` example, two dry sources will be simulated and the binaural output is written to the file `out_two_sources.wav`.
 One source is a cello placed to the left of the listener and the other source is castanets placed in the front of the listener.

 ```Matlab
 sim = simulator.SimulatorConvexRoom();